digitalmediabremen/documents/Directions_for_Technical_Documentations_of_Installations_and_Tech_Riders.md

 ### Dimensions/Duration
-- dimensions of the work
-- `Lenght x Width x Height cm`
+- dimensions of the work `Lenght x Width x Height cm`
-- (dimesions of the transport crates)
-- if its a performance or video piece name the `Duration in minutes`
+- if its a performance or video piece name the `duration in minutes`
+- if exits form (e.g wood), dimesions and weight of the transport crates `Lenght x Width x Height cm` + `KG`

 ### Spatial Requirements
 - how much floor/wall space is needed? `Lengt x Width m ` + `m²`
 - Does it need a separate room?
 - Does the work go well with daylight?
 - or does it need a blackout room?
-- wall color?
+- wall color? `RAL <number>` [overview](https://www.ral-farben.de/en/all-ral-colours)
 - maybe a light trap at the entrance?
 - special floor requirements? concrete?
 - add a floor plan/drawing of the installation to the rider.